You’d be surprised how often a tourist asks me about whether or not they should take a bus tour in New Orleans.

 HAUNTED BUS TOURS

-New Orleans is known for being one of the most haunted cities in the United States, and there are a few companies who currently offer bus tours covering the spooky history of NOLA.
+New Orleans is known for being one of the most haunted cities in the United States, and there are a few companies that currently offer bus tours covering the spooky history of NOLA.

 Explore the haunted corners of New Orleans with specialized bus tours, such as the "New Orleans Hop-On Hop-Off City Tour."